ENCCS/vasp-best-practices/content/more.md

 There are many more topics available, not covered by the present hands-on examples.
 By comparing with the adjusted examples in this workshop, it is possible to modify the above material for running on Tetralith and other clusters.

+For instance, if one is interested in applying machine learning force fields, there is an example for [liquid Si](https://www.vasp.at/wiki/index.php/Liquid_Si_-_MLFF).

 Note that the hands-on sessions in this workshop are **not** suitable for heavier computational jobs, though it's fine for testing and looking into running different types of VASP calculations.

+### Select material for study

+You might start from a system of your choice and perform a similar analysis as for the examples presented in this workshop and at the VASP wiki.
+An idea might be to search for the material at the [Crystallography Open Database](https://www.crystallography.net/cod/) and transform the .cif file to POSCAR, e.g. using cif2cell

+    cif2cell filename.cif -p vasp

+In the produced POSCAR file, it's also useful to add the species in a new 6th line (the correct ordering is printed in line 1), such that the file can be used for visualization in e.g. VESTA.